How to Eat Like a Rising Star Chef in New York City

 April 03, 2018

 You know that cool friend who's always brimming with great restaurant recs and insider tips?
 We've got 'em beat: enter the 2018 James Beard Award nominees for Rising Star Chef of the Year, the best of the country's up-and-coming toques.
-These young innovators are changing the national dining landscape, and also happen to have a lot of say about the best places to chow down.
+These young innovators are changing the national dining landscape, and also happen to have a lot to say about the best places to chow down.
 Read on to hear from Clare de Boer, of New York City hot spot King, for her favorite local haunts for the best croissants, dumplings, negronis, and beyond.

 My favorite dates happen at Little Sheep, a Mongolian hot-pot spot on Bowery.
 The tables are huge (even if you’re only two) and the broths are excellent.
 I get the Half & Half (half spicy and half original) and order all the vegetables, bean curd knots, and vermicelli noodles.
 The broths get more intense as they boil down and take on the flavors of what you’re cooking.
 This is a great place to measure the appetite of your partner!